 Sing Street (2016)

 Sing Street, one of my favourite films of 2016, is a real charmer.
 Look past the corny title, because this is a brilliant coming-of-age story, about a boy growing up in 1980s Dublin.
 This was made by the same director of Begin Again, and it has the same irresistible optimism, with ridiculously catchy songs played throughout.
-The story is simple: Conor (Ferdia Walsh-Peelo), the main character, starts a band to impress a girl, which ensures for a note-perfect tale, that switches between kitchen-sink drama and musical fantasy.
+The story is simple: Conor (Ferdia Walsh-Peelo), the main character, starts a band to impress a girl.
+It ensures for a note-perfect tale, that switches between kitchen-sink drama and musical fantasy.

 What do you think of this list?
 What’s your favourite ‘feel-good’ movie?
 Let me know your thoughts in the comment section!